Chandrakona Assembly constituency

-Chandrakona is an assembly constituency in Ghatal, Paschim Medinipur district in the Indian state of West Bengal.
+Chandrakona Assembly constituency is an assembly constituency in Ghatal, Paschim Medinipur district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 232 Chandrakona Assembly constituency (SC) is composed of the following: Chandrakona municipality, Chandrakona I & II community development blocks, Ramjibanpur municipality, Khirpai municipality, and Niz Narajol gram panchayat of Daspur I community development block.

-Chadrakona Assembly constituency (SC) is part of No. 29 Arambagh (Lok Sabha constituency) (SC).
+Chadrakona Assembly constituency (SC) is part of No. 29 Arambagh Lok Sabha constituency (SC).